Paul and Sandra Harmon endow funds to support diversity and the arts

 Sandra Harmon said the idea for a scholarship to promote diversity in the History Department came from former Associate Provost for Undergraduate Education Jonathan Rosenthal.

-“The scholarship is meant to be a recruitment tool, and as such, challenges Admissions to seek out incoming freshman who qualify,” she said.
+“The scholarship is meant to be a recruitment tool, and as such, challenges Admissions to seek out incoming freshmen who qualify,” she said.

 Once awarded the Harmon Recruitment Scholarship, students can reapply to receive the aid in subsequent years.